dunhampa/hugo_AgainstTheGiants/content/chapters/Chapter_2/Day3Part3Darkness/index.md

 ADC shouted, "I'm casting a spell that is kind of tiring!
 I wouldn't be doing this if I thought I could make it out of here without you!"
 His words were met with determination from his friends, who knew that they needed to work together to survive.

-Suddenly, a Stone giant appeared and hit Silvius with a massive boulder.
+Suddenly, the Stone giant slung and hit Silvius with a massive boulder.
 Silvius held his concentration, determined to keep his spell active despite the pain.
-Fenuirs ran forward and shot an arrow at the Ogre, hoping to provide some relief for his friends.
+Fenuirs ran forward and shot an arrow at the Ogre, hoping to provide some relief for her friends.

 Kalinar, however, was not so lucky.
 An Ogre's club hit him with a brutal strike, smashing his upper right arm and severely injuring him.
 Despite the pain, Kalinar continued to fight, knowing that his friends were counting on him.